 The fortuitous revelation in Mr. Palma’s case was made by the immigration judge – and I would be remiss not to emphasize that point here.

-In his matter, the immigration judge flagged the potential legal issue surrounding his citizenship, known as the Doctrine of Constructive Retention, for him.
+In his matter, the immigration judge flagged the legal issue surrounding his potential acquisition of citizenship claim, if constructive retention rights applied to him.

 He deserves kudos and praise.